 NOTE: Any changes to the original application must be communicated to the Registrar’s Office via a Graduation Update Form.
 Log into SIS to make your changes.
 Failure to inform the Registrar’s Office of changes to the original application may result in delayed graduation plans.
 If a student does not complete degree requirements the semester s/he declared on the graduation application, the graduation application becomes inactive.
 To reactivate the application, you will need to reapply for graduation through your SIS account.

-Approximately three months prior to the ceremony, you will receive an invitation through your UM-Flint email account.
+Approximately two months prior to the ceremony, you will receive an invitation through your UM-Flint email account.
 This email will give you instructions on how to RSVP for the ceremony.
 Watch your UM-Flint email for information on the ticket pickup, ceremony date, time, graduation honors and purchasing cap and gown.
 It is IMPERATIVE students RSVP if they wish to participate in the commencement ceremony.

 The University of Michigan-Flint holds one ceremony in MAY and one in DECEMBER.
 August graduates are invited to attend either ceremony, but can only be recognized as graduating with honors at the December ceremony.